 Article re-cap

-• The Auditor-General reported that the City of Cape Town received an unqualified audit with findings.
+- The City of Cape Town received an unqualified audit with findings for the 2024/25 financial year, losing its clean audit status.

 The Auditor-General reported that the City of Cape Town received an unqualified audit with findings and that metropolitan municipalities are regressing financially, according to Tsakani Maluleke.